chetangotgithub/chetangotgithub/README.md

 - 👀 I’m interested in JavaScript development
 - 🌱 I’m currently working as backend developer
 - 💞️ I’m looking to collaborate on Open Source Platforms
-- 📫 How to reach me chetan.zagade@vit.edu.in
+- 📫 How to reach me chetanzagade28@gmail.com

 <!---
 chetangotgithub/chetangotgithub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.